Disease/Disorder

 Definition

-Anoxic brain injury (ABI) is a decline in brain function due to a disruption of the oxygen supply to the brain.
-This can occur in the presence or absence of adequate blood supply and can be caused by any event interfering with the brain’s ability to receive or utilize oxygen such as drowning, suffocation, cardiac or respiratory arrest, cerebrovascular accident, or carbon monoxide poisoning.1
+Anoxic brain injury (ABI) is a decline in brain function due to a disruption of the oxygen supply to the brain, occurring in the presence or absence of adequate systemic blood supply.
+ABI can be caused by any event interfering with the brain’s ability to receive or effectively utilize oxygen as in drowning, suffocation, cardiac or respiratory arrest, cerebrovascular accident or carbon monoxide poisoning.1,2

-Anoxic/Hypoxic brain injury (ABI/HBI) can be defined as a global disturbance related to brain function with resultant loss (Anoxic) or decrease (Hypoxic) in oxygen supply to the brain.
-The term anoxia is used to refer to a complete loss of tissue oxygenation.33
+Anoxic versus Hypoxic brain injury (ABI vs HBI) can be defined as a global disturbance related to brain function with resultant loss (Anoxic) or decrease (Hypoxic) in oxygen supply to the brain.
+The term anoxia is used to refer to a complete loss of tissue oxygenation.
+On the other hand, hypoxia references diminished or disrupted oxygenation.

 Cardiac arrest and respiratory failure are common causes of anoxic brain injury.
-Other causes include carbon monoxide poisoning, asphyxiation due to hanging, and near drowning.31
+Other causes include carbon monoxide poisoning, asphyxiation due to hanging, and near drowning.4

-Common causes of pediatric anoxic brain injury and primary prevention4-6
+Common causes of pediatric anoxic brain injury and primary prevention5

 Patho-anatomy/physiology

-Primary anoxic brain injury consists of ischemia (anoxic depolarization, ATP depletion, and glutamate release with free radical formation and nitric oxide production) and reperfusion (creates cerebral edema and death).31,34
+Primary anoxic brain injury results from ischemia (anoxic depolarization, ATP depletion, and glutamate release with free radical formation and nitric oxide production) and reperfusion (creates cerebral edema and death).2

 Secondary injury is seen with return of spontaneous circulation.
-Failure of auto-regulation, ongoing ischemia, cerebral hypoperfusion, seizures, as well as the breakdown of the blood brain barrier are seen as cumulative events.31
+Failure of auto-regulation, ongoing ischemia, cerebral hypoperfusion, seizures, as well as the breakdown of the blood brain barrier are consideredcumulative events.2 During the reperfusion phase, formation of free radicals (oxygen and nitrogen) causes neuronal injury, and release of excitotoxic glutamate.
+Hypoperfusion in smaller cerebral vessels can occur in setting of reperfusion of the larger vessels following injury.1

-Patients with ABI have variable outcomes depending on length of time of hypoxia, degree of hypoxic injury, duration of impaired consciousness, and duration of post-injury confusion.10
+Patients with ABI have variable outcomes depending on duration of hypoxia, degree of hypoxic injury, duration of impaired consciousness, and duration of post-injury confusion.10

 Specific secondary complications in anoxic brain injury as opposed to traumatic brain injury